segmentio/segment-docs/src/unify/data-graph/data-graph.md

 For many:many relationships, define the join on between the two entity tables with the `junction_table`.

 > warning ""
-> Attributes from a junction table are not referenceable via the Linked Audience Builder.
+> Attributes from a junction table are not referenceable via the Linked Audience builder.
 If a marketer would like to filter upon a column on the junction table, you must define the junction as an entity and define a relationship.

 | Parameters       | Definition                                                                                                                                                                                                 |